Medical Marijuana Registries by State

 Note: Patients 21 and over can self-certify without a doctor’s recommendation or qualifying condition

-Residents only.
-MMJ patients from other states can use their home-state card to purchase at dispensaries.
+Any adult over the age of 21 can self-certify, and MMJ patients from other states can use their home-state card to make purchases at dispensaries.

 DEDelaware Health and Social ServicesYes18 yrs